Many common WordPress errors result in a white screen when you visit your app's URL, a problem often referred to as the "white screen of death."

 Find the folder for the theme that is giving you trouble and rename it to THEMENAME-old.

 This should fully deactivate the theme allowing your site to return.
-You can now contact the theme's author and let him or her know about the compatibility issues.
+You can now contact the theme's support team and let them know about the compatibility issues.

-If you see a white screen after cloning the database on you local development environment, your theme's directory might have accidentally been renamed or deleted.
-The database contains metadata on themes, and if the actual theme directory isn't found, WordPress may fail to load properly.
+If you see a white screen after cloning the database on your local development environment, your theme's directory might have accidentally been renamed or deleted.
+The database contains metadata on themes which may be incorrect and if the actual theme directory isn't found, WordPress may fail to load properly.

 To correct this, first log in to your Dashboard at www.YOURDOMAIN.com/wp-admin.